 Differences Between Plyometrics & Isometrics

-Static and Explosive
+Isometric is Static and Plyometric is Explosive

 To perform plyometric pushups, also known as clap pushups, begin in a pushup position, lower your body all the way down toward the floor and then quickly push your arms straight as you press your body off the floor and clap your hands.

 Landing places great stress on your joints, though supportive shoes can lessen the strain.
 Even catching yourself after a clap pushup stresses your wrists, elbows and shoulders, which doesn't happen when holding an isometric pushup.
 This can mean tendon stiffness for you if you are not careful.

 Strong, Fast Muscles

 Athletes also benefit from isometric training because it improves their ability to hold positions.
 However, plyometrics improve athletic performance because workouts make the muscles, joints and connective tissue that hold the two together stronger.
 Plyometrics improve speed and power, which holding static isometric contractions does not.

 Play It Safe when Plyometric Training and Isometric Training

 Plyometric and isometric exercises come with different dangers.
-Isometric exercises cause your blood pressure to elevate.
+Isometric exercises cause your blood pressure to elevate at maximal effort.
 This is due to the high amount of tension in the muscles while contracting during the exercises.
 Plyometrics are hard on the body, from the above average stress on the musculoskeletal system to the intensity of exercises.